 Face Value Versus Cash Value

-How to Access Cash From Your Whole Life Insurance Policy
+How to Access Cash from Your Whole Life Insurance Policy

-If you’ve had your policy in force for a few years and your policy has accumulated some cash value, you can cancel the policy and take the surrender value in a cash payment.
+If you’ve had your policy in force for a few years and it has accumulated some cash value, you can cancel the policy and take the surrender value in a cash payment.
 By surrendering your policy, you are giving up the insurance policy and, in return, you’ll receive the cash value less any fees.
 When you cancel your policy, your heirs will receive nothing from the policy when you die.
-Although surrendering your policy might get you the cash you need, it should likely be a last resort unless you have adequate insurance coverage in place elsewhere.
+Although surrendering your policy might get you the cash you need, it should be a last resort unless you have adequate life insurance coverage in place elsewhere.

-If you still need your life insurance policy, you have other options to withdraw cash and keep your life insurance policy in place: withdrawals, loans and premium payment are all options you should consider.
+If you still need your life insurance policy, you have other options to withdraw cash and keep your life insurance policy in place: withdrawals, loans and premium payments are all options you should consider.

 Generally, you can withdraw a limited amount of cash from your whole life insurance policy.
-In fact, a cash-value withdrawal up to your policy basis, which is the amount of premiums you’ve paid into the policy, is typically non-taxable.
+In fact, a whole life insurance cash-value withdrawal up to your policy basis, which is the amount of premiums you’ve paid into the policy, is typically non-taxable.
 Any withdrawals that exceed your basis, meaning you’re dipping into gains, will be taxed at your ordinary income rate.
 Your death benefit will be reduced based on the amount you withdraw.
 Keep in mind, though, that cashing out your life insurance policy may leave you vulnerable to life’s uncertainties.

-If you end up short on cash and are having a difficult time continuing to pay your whole life insurance premium, you may be able to stop paying the premium out of pocket, and, instead, use the cash value of your policy to cover the premium.
+If you end up short on cash and are having a difficult time continuing to pay your whole life insurance premium, you may be able to stop paying the premium out of pocket and instead use the cash value of your policy to cover the premium.